gitlabhq/gitlabhq/doc/user/project/clusters/index.md

       It's the URL that GitLab uses to access the Kubernetes API.
 Kubernetes exposes several APIs, we want the "base" URL that is common to all of them, e.g., `https://kubernetes.example.com` rather than `https://kubernetes.example.com/api/v1`.
-    - **CA certificate** (requried) - A valid Kubernetes certificate is needed to authenticate to the EKS cluster.
+    - **CA certificate** (required) - A valid Kubernetes certificate is needed to authenticate to the EKS cluster.
 We will use the certificate created by default.
       -  List the secrets with `kubectl get secrets`, and one should named similar to `default-token-xxxxx`.
 Copy that token name for use below.
       -  Get the certificate by running this command: